 Allergy Drops Vs. Shots

 Now, most of our allergy patients are choosing allergy drops instead of shots because this treatment is easy, convenient, and can treat your allergies remotely.
 These patients are experiencing freedom from their allergy symptoms for the first time in years.

 For more than 60 years, people all over the world have used allergy drops as a safe way to treat allergy symptoms – safe enough to successfully treat infants, children, and people suffering from chronic conditions that made them unable to receive immunotherapy shots.

-What You Can Expect for Your Allergy Appointment
+What You Can Expect from Your Allergy Appointment

 - Testing and evaluation: At Advanced ENT & Allergy Center, we treat allergies specific to the Denver area.
-Through in-office or at-home testing, we determine the allergies you have and the severity of those allergies.
+Through at-home testing, we determine the allergies you have and the severity of those allergies.
 After your test, you’ll meet with one of our immunology experts to discuss your treatment options.

 - Prescribing allergy drops: We customize your allergy drops based on your specific allergies.
 We can mix several antigens in one bottle of allergy drops so that we treat all of your allergies at the same time.